Microsoft Teams Public Preview

 - Select Switch to Public preview.

-This option is only available when Show preview features is set to Enabled.
+This option is only available when Allow public preview is set to Enabled.

 Public preview for Microsoft Teams Rooms on Windows

 Public preview is off by default.
 When public preview is on, end-users have access to features that are in public preview on enabled Teams Rooms.
 To turn on public preview, add

 We recommend enrolling 5-10 devices to public preview.

 All public preview features are announced at Microsoft Teams Public Preview - Microsoft Tech Community.

 Users who are in the Public Preview will see EA next to their profile picture indicating that they have Early Access to Teams features (as shown in the below image).